MjxSjx/Portfolio/README.md

 ## Case Studies

-Case Study 1: How Does a Bike-Share Navigate Speedy Success?
+Case Study 1: How Does a Bike-Share Navigate Speedy Success? <em> I created a lengthy indepth guide on this case study.
+A walkthrough that even a complete novice to come to the same conclusions as a veteran.</em>

 Case Study 2: TBA